On the Landscape of One-hidden-layer Sparse Networks and Beyond: Abstract

 \section{Abstract}

-Sparse neural networks have received increasing interests due to their small size compared to dense networks.
-Nevertheless, most existing works on neural network theory have focused on dense neural networks, and our understanding of sparse networks is very limited.
-In this paper, we study the loss landscape of one-hidden-layer sparse networks.
-We first consider sparse networks with linear activations.
-We show that sparse linear networks can have spurious strict minima, which is in sharp contrast to dense linear networks which do not even have spurious minima.
-Second, we show that spurious valleys can exist for wide sparse non-linear networks.
+Sparse neural networks have received increasing interest due to their small size compared to dense networks.
+Nevertheless, most existing works on neural network theory have focused on dense neural networks, and the understanding of sparse networks is very limited.
+In this paper we study the loss landscape of one-hidden-layer sparse networks.
+First, we consider sparse networks with a dense final layer.
+We show that linear networks can have no spurious valleys under special sparse structures, and non-linear networks could also admit no spurious valleys under a wide final layer.
+Second, we discover that spurious valleys and spurious minima can exist for wide sparse networks with a sparse final layer.
 This is different from wide dense networks which do not have spurious valleys under mild assumptions.